Syarmine/applied-regression-analysis/README.md

 ### Contents

-- **Scripts**: R scripts that demonstrate different regression techniques, including linear regression, multiple regression, logistic regression, and more.
+- **R**: R scripts that demonstrate different regression techniques, including linear regression, multiple regression, logistic regression, and more.
 Each script is well-documented to explain the steps and logic used.
-- **Datasets**: A collection of datasets used in the analysis.
+- **data**: A collection of datasets used in the analysis.
 These datasets are either sourced from publicly available data or generated for educational purposes.
-- **Documentation**: Detailed documentation explaining the concepts of regression analysis, the methodology used in the scripts, and the interpretation of results.
+- **docs**: Documentation explaining the concepts of regression analysis, the methodology used in the scripts, and the interpretation of results.
 This includes markdown files and Jupyter notebooks with embedded R code.

 ### Objectives